 - 2007, 2008, and 2010 models are known to have issues with the Variable Valve Timing (VVT) system resulting in AWD, Traction Control, and Check Engine lights being lit.
 It also results in the generation of fault codes P0012 and P0014.

 Finally, we have to answer the question of whether or not the RX 350 is a vehicle that´s worth getting.
-Earlier we already established that the RX 350 is more than capable of achieving good mileage.
+Earlier we already established that the RX 350 is more than capable of achieving good mileage, especially when properly maintained and using the right types of fuel.
 Furthermore, it beats the BMW X5 and Audi Q5 in this department, although the Acura MDX is still the overall winner.